ryuk156/Automate-gatsby-deployment-jenkins/README.md

 # Automate gatsby project deployment using jenkins 🚀

-Their are differnt CI/CD tools available , today we are going to see how we can deploy [gatsby](https://www.gatsbyjs.com/) site using [Jekins](https://www.jenkins.io/) you can also deploy gatsby site with other CI/CD tools.
+Their are different CI/CD tools available , today we are going to see how we can deploy [gatsby](https://www.gatsbyjs.com/) site using [Jekins](https://www.jenkins.io/) you can also deploy gatsby site with other CI/CD tools.

 Jenkins provide a differnt job for different we will bw using pipeline job to deploy gatsby site.
 For more information about pipeline you can visit [here](https://www.jenkins.io/doc/book/pipeline/#ji-toolbar)